svendavison/IRCBlaster/README.md

 # IRCBlaster
-Working example of blasting channels with a multi line message.
+Working example of blasting channels with a multi-line message.